PdxCodeGuild/Full-Stack-Day-Class/notes/app-front-back.md

 # Front-End vs Back-End

-There are two places you can put your code:
+Now with the ability to make arbitrary AJAX calls, there are two places you can put almost any of your code:

+1. JS / Front-End
-1. Python layer
+1. Python / Back-End

-Keep the front end limited to just interface interactivity code.
+Keep the front end limited to just _interface interactivity_ code.
-Do all of your data processing in the backed in python.
+Do all of your _business logic_ or data processing in the backed in Python.

 Your goal is to move the least amount and complexity of data between server and your JS.
 Or between original dataset and DB.

 Err on the side of pre-processing as much of your data as possible.

-You can do "offline processing".
 Have a script you manually run once, and it makes nice clean versions of your data, and save that in the DB or in a separate file.
 Then you web sever just reads the clean data.

-No need to do all the work every time.